diegochagas/saint-seiya-api/README.md

 npm i
 ```

-To run backend local server:
+To run the backend local server: **[DEPRECATED] - (Heroku closed its free database service, so the backend of this project lost its functionality**
 ```bash
 npm start
 ```

 To convert CSVs to JSONs files:
 ```bash
 cd backend\source\data
 ```